edmonshi/Cellular-Automata-Simulator/README.md

 * Inside the application there is a help menu in the toolbar.
 >2.
 Where are my render folders?
 * They should be found inside the root directory of the application.
 >3.
-What the scaling, why can I not see the points on 1x scalinng?
+What the scaling, why can I not see the points on 1x scaling?
 * The scaling is based on pixels, so if your monitor is high resolution (ex.
 4k), try using a larger scaling factor.
 This will also reduce cpu usage.